Graduated Driver Licensing

 With a Level 1 License, the teen driver may only drive while accompanied by a licensed parent, legal guardian, or designated adult age 21 or older.

-- The skills test certificate, verifying the teen has passed a road skills test given by a third-party tester approved by the Secretary of State.
+- Skills test certificate, verifying the teen has passed a road skills test given by a third-party tester approved by the Secretary of State.

-- The white Michigan Department of State Segment Two Certificate of Completion.
+- The Michigan Department of State Segment Two Certificate of Completion.

-A Level 2 License allows teens to drive unsupervised except between midnight and 5 a.m., when a licensed parent, legal guardian, or designated adult age 21 or older must accompany them.
-Teens who must drive between midnight and 5 a.m. because of work are not required to have an adult with them.
-They should be able to provide proof they are traveling directly to or from work.
+The teen’s learner’s permit will be upgraded automatically from a Level 1 to a Level 2 license.
+A Level 2 License allows teens to drive unsupervised except between 10 p.m. and 5 p.m., when a licensed parent, legal guardian, or designated adult age 21 or older must accompany them.
+Teens who must drive between 10 p.m. and 5 a.m. because of work or other “authorized activity” are not required to have an adult with them but should be able to show proof of such.

 Level 3 License: A teen will automatically advance to a Level 3 License provided he or she is age 17, has met all driving requirements, and has parental authorization.
 This authorization is granted when the parent or legal guardian signs for the teen’s Level 2 License.
 If the parent does not authorize automatic advancement to a Level 3 License, the teen will remain at Level 2 until the parent accompanies the teen to a Secretary of State branch office and grants authorization, or until the teen turns age 18.
 If the parent has authorized the teen to automatically advance to a Level 3 License and the teen has successfully met all licensing requirements, the Level 3 License will be mailed to the teen.
 There is no need to go to a branch office.